DigitalPhi/MoralPsychology/docs/README.md

 The main reading for this week is Kosman, 'Being properly affected: virtues and feelings in Aristotle's Ethics' [pdf](https://www.dropbox.com/s/0fwvznra1zeqo5w/kosman_properly_affected.pdf?dl=0).
 It has been posted on the schedule since last week.
 Apologies for again for my falling ill.
 We'll settle on a make-up class when when we meet Thursday. <small>29.01.2019</small>

 Due dates have been fixed for summative essays.
 See below for details.
-It simply follows the date set by the department of philosophy.<small>25.01.2019</small>
+It simply follows the date set by the department of philosophy.<small>25.01.2019</small> -->

-For our first meeting we'll discuss G.E.M.
-Anscombe's landmark paper 'Modern moral philosophy'[pdf](https://www.dropbox.com/s/i3iqx4cy2o9cm8k/Anscombe%20-%201958%20-%20Modern%20Moral%20Philosophy.pdf?dl=0).
-Apologies for the short notice but please come prepared to discuss it.<small>07.01.2019</small>